AnjuMathew87/ML-projects/README.md

 # ML-projects
-Machine Learning projects I have worked on
+This repository includes major Machine Learning projects I have worked on which includes LLM based project, disease prediction using ML models, Fashion recommendation system using ML